Alex-42-AI/Graphs-and-Trees/README.md

 - Weights only on the links;
 - Weights on both the nodes and the links.

+For each of them exists an interval graph class, which implements a set of intervals as undirected graphs.

 ### Trees

 Trees, defined in this project, are: